NikhithaBuruka/Todo/README.md

-A simple pytgon todo application.
+A simple python todo application.